 Sadly, every good thing always (too fast) comes to an and end.
 After 7-days of living a life of a vagrant, we docked in our home marina in Biograd and took a farewell from our new friends.
 As it turned out, nobody got infected during the trip (and apparently no positive COVID-19 cases were confirmed among Croatia yacht charters), but we are one priceless experience richer.

 There are 3 things I need to say at the end.

 1. Thanks to my sister for recommending me a sailing trip in Croatia and Active Sailing agency for an amazing sailing experience

-2. Regardless of the fact that travelling during the Corona time is not entirely carefree, this was best vacation ever
+2. Regardless the fact, that travelling during the Corona time is not entirely carefree, this was best vacation ever

 3. The next year I will definitely take a sailing trip form Pula, Istria, since it is even closer to my home in Munich and easy reachable by car.
 Despite the possibility that the Corona restrictions will come into force again, I will make it somehow.